-Patients in Lafayette, LA who suffer from DeQuervain’s Tendonitis can seek treatment and relief from the surgeons at Plastic Surgery Associates of Lafayette to ease chronic pain and restore range of motion.
+Patients in Lafayette, LA who suffer from DeQuervain’s Tendonitis can seek treatment and relief from Darrell L. Henderson, MD to ease chronic pain and restore range of motion.

 DeQuervain’s tendonitis, also known as “first dorsal compartment tendonitis,” results from inflammation of the tendons that extend from your wrist to the base of your thumb.
 DeQuervain’s tendonitis tends to develop in patients who do a lot of handwork.
 It is also nicknamed as “mother’s thumb” because new mothers and grandparents typically develop the condition as a result of picking up infants and small children.